-In the 1950s and 1960s the artist was earning increasing recognition.
+In the 1950s and 1960s the artist gained increasing recognition.
 He won the Chicago Art Institute’s Logan Medal in 1954, showed at the Venice Biennale in 1955, participated in the Documenta II, Kassel, in 1959, exhibited with Robert Motherwell in Düsseldorf in 1961, and took part in Abstrakte Americanische, an important Abstract Expressionist exhibition in Darmstadt the following year.
 The Whitney Museum of American Art, New York, presented a retrospective of his work in 1967.
-Throughout the 1970s and 1980s he spent time in Italy, New York, and various European capitals and lived for a while on a boat in France and the Balearic Islands.
+Throughout the 1970s and 1980s he spent time in Italy, New York, and various European capitals and lived on a boat in France and the Balearic Islands.
 He moved to Parma in 1997 and the following year exhibited at the Peggy Guggenheim Collection in Venice.
 Conrad Marca-Relli died in Parma on August 29, 2000.
 That same year the Darmstadt Mathildenhöhe Institute presented a career retrospective of his work.